Stockholm university

 About me

-I'm a PhD student in Swedish/Nordic languages at the Department of Swedish and Multilingualism.
+I am a lecturer of Swedish as a Second Language at the Department of Swedish Language and Multilingualism.
+In November 2024, I defended my thesis in Scandinavian Languages on pre-linguistic normalization and vowel perception.
 My research interests broadly concern listeners' processing of spoken language, more specifically, how the brain deals with the fact that we all vary in our pronunciations.
 I investigate the underlying cognitive mechanisms that enable stable speech perception across talkers, using a combination of acoustic analysis, perception experiments and computational models.

 I have a background teaching Swedish as a second language for high school students and adult students.
 I have also worked with test item writing, test validation and assessment for Tisus (Test in Swedish for university studies).